MapCoder-Lite: Distilling Multi-Agent Coding into a Single Small LLM: Details of Supervisor

 \section{Details of Supervisor}

-Fig.~\ref{fig:supervisor_prompt} and Fig.~\ref{fig:supervisor_response} illustrate the operation of the supervisor used in our data curation pipeline.
-The supervisor receives the full execution trajectory of a problem, including the problem description, intermediate agent outputs (e.g., algorithm explanation, plan, code), and the result of test case execution.
+Fig.~\ref{fig:supervisor_prompt} and Fig.~\ref{fig:supervisor_response} illustrate the operation of the supervisor in our data curation pipeline.
+The supervisor receives the full execution trajectory of a problem, including the problem description, intermediate agent outputs (e.g., algorithm explanation, step-by-step plan, and code), and the result of test case execution.

-As shown in Fig.~\ref{fig:supervisor_prompt}, the input prompt explicitly instructs the supervisor to analyze the trajectory, determine which agent is responsible for the failure, and provide natural language feedback targeting that agent.
-The goal is to isolate the error at the correct stage (retrieval, planning, or coding), and produce actionable guidance that can be used to re-generate only the faulty component.
+As shown in Fig.~\ref{fig:supervisor_prompt}, the input prompt instructs the supervisor to analyze the trajectory, determine which agent is responsible for the failure, and provide natural language feedback targeting that agent.
+The goal is to isolate the error at the correct stage (retrieval, planning, or coding), and produce actionable guidance that enables re-generation only the faulty component.

-Fig.~\ref{fig:supervisor_response} shows a typical response from the supervisor.
+Fig.~\ref{fig:supervisor_response} shows a representative response from the supervisor.
 It correctly attributes the failure to the planning agent, explains why the plan is insufficient, and suggests how it should be modified.
-This output is then used to re-invoke the corresponding agent with additional guidance, creating high-quality training data without requiring human annotation.
+This output is then used to re-invoke the corresponding agent with additional guidance, creating high-quality training data without human annotation.